 You are no longer required to self-isolate.
 However, we recommend you isolate for 5 days, even if you only have mild symptoms.
 Take a RAT if you, or someone in your household develops symptoms.

 - Day 0 is the day your swab is taken or the day you started having symptoms; Day 1 is the next day.
 Upload your positive test result to your MyCovid Record Page (see above).

-- If a household contact tests positive, they start a new 7-day isolation period but the remainder of the house, if negative, can be released from isolation when the first positive case is released
+- If a household contact tests positive, they start a new 5-day isolation period

 - If you become unwell, please contact us on 07 378 7060 during work hours, the duty doctor after hours, and 111 if it is an emergency.